awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-This gives us a `DynamicFrame` with the following schema:
+This gives us a `DynamicFrame` with the following schema\.

 ```
 {{{